-The Company has entered into an Investment Advisory Agreement with Fifth Street Management, our investment adviser.
+The Company has entered into a Third Amended and Restated Investment Advisory Agreement with Fifth Street Management, our investment adviser.
 Messrs.
 Berman, Dimitrov, Owens and Khorana, interested members of the Board, have a direct or indirect pecuniary interest in Fifth Street Management.
-Fifth Street Management is a registered investment adviser under the 1940 Act, that is partially and indirectly owned by FSAM.
+Fifth Street Management is a registered investment adviser under the Investment Advisers Act of 1940, that is partially and indirectly owned by FSAM.

-Under FSC's Investment Advisory Agreement, fees payable to Fifth Street Management will be equal to (a) a base management fee of 2.0% of the value of FSC's gross assets, which includes any borrowings for investment purposes and excludes cash and cash equivalents, and (b) an incentive fee based on FSC's performance.
+Under FSC's Third Amended and Restated Investment Advisory Agreement, fees payable to Fifth Street Management equal (a) a base management fee of 1.75% of the value of FSC's gross assets, which includes any borrowings for investment purposes and excludes cash and cash equivalents, and (b) an incentive fee based on FSC's performance.
 The incentive fee consists of two parts.
 The first part is calculated and payable quarterly in arrears and equals 20% of FSC's "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a preferred return, or "hurdle," and a "catch up" feature.
-The second part is determined and payable in arrears as of the end of each fiscal year (or upon termination of the Investment Advisory Agreement) and equals 20% of FSC's "Incentive Fee Capital Gains," which equals its realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fee.
+The second part is determined and payable in arrears as of the end of each fiscal year (or upon termination of the Third Amended and Restated Investment Advisory Agreement) and equals 20% of FSC's "Incentive Fee Capital Gains," which equals its realized capital gains on a cumulative basis from inception through the end of the year, if any, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fee.

 In July 2015, Fifth Street Management voluntarily agreed to waive a portion of its base management fees through January 1, 2017 for increases in capital related to the issuances of new equity.
 Under the waiver, the base management fee related to new equity (equity raised above the net asset value as of March 31, 2015, the time at which the waiver was put in place) will be 1% (resulting in a blended fee between 1% and 2%).
-This fee will be applied in the same manner as currently applied under FSC's investment advisory agreement, as publicly announced on July 14, 2015.
+This fee will be applied in the same manner as currently applied under the Investment Advisory Agreement, as publicly announced on July 14, 2015.
 All FSC stockholders will be treated equally in the benefit of the fee reduction, regardless of when they invested.

-The Investment Advisory Agreement may be terminated by either party without penalty upon no fewer than 60 days' written notice to the other.
-FSC incurred investment advisory fees of \$[•] million for fiscal year 2015 under the Investment Advisory Agreement.
+The Third Amended and Restated Investment Advisory Agreement may be terminated by either party without penalty upon no fewer than 60 days' written notice to the other.
+FSC incurred investment advisory fees of \$79.6 million for fiscal year 2015 under the Investment Advisory Agreement.